khetan2/MBEM/README.md

 achieving the minimum generalization error with many singly annotated training examples.

 On x-axis is the redundancy, the number of labels collected for each example. y-axis shows the generalization error for the three algorithms.
+Solid lines represent top-5 error, dashed-lines represent top-1 error.

 ![Figure 1][logo]